Rami Serry: Later career

-After his release Serry was determined to build a race track in Egypt to prevent similar accidents.
+After his release, Serry was determined to build a race track in Egypt to prevent similar accidents.
 After many unsuccessful attempts to achieve this, he concluded that the country was not yet ready for motorsport, and moved to Bahrain, considered to be the home of motorsport in the Middle East, where he became Managing Editor of Arabia Motors, a popular motoring magazine in the Persian Gulf region.
 For two years Serry worked and raced in Bahrain, gaining valuable experience.
 He participated for a full season in Formula BMW at the Bahrain International Circuit and also in drift challenges around the Persian Gulf, extending his fame to other areas of the Middle East.
 Serry then moved back to Egypt to start his own magazine and TV show.
 Since his arrival he has ventured out into numerous pursuits which included experiments in BioGeometry with Dr. Ibrahim Karim.
 They both teamed up to introduce the technology to both the automobile and motorsport industries.
 After promising results, Serry was offered a chance to speak about his experiences and the new technology at the TEDx event which took place at the American University in Cairo under the name of TEDxCairo.
 Rami held a senior marketing position at LINKdotNET in 2010, and in 2014 he was the Marketing Manager for Nespresso Egypt.
 He is currently the copartner and marketing director of the Canadian based Automotive Software Development company RPM Motorsport.
 In 2023, Monster Energy signed Rami Serry as their official brand ambassador in Egypt.

 Recent Motorsport Achievements

 Serry made history in 2011 by being the first Egyptian to win Red Bull Car Park Drift in Egypt.
 He continued to dominate the drifting scene by also winning the 2012 Red Bull CPD Egypt Qualifier as well as placing 2nd in the Middle East Finals in Jordan.
 This was despite having his car impounded by the Egyptian authorities at the borders of Egypt and Jordan in Nuweiba' a day before the race.
-Serry has continued to place podium positions in every Red Bull Car Park Drift event since.
+Serry has placed in podium positions in Red Bull Car Park Drift events since.

-Rami once again made worldwide headlines by building the first BMW 1M V8 in the world.
+Rami made headlines by building the first BMW 1M V8 in the world.
 This one of a kind car helped Serry achieve his second consecutive win of Red Bull Car Park Drift.

 In September 2014, Serry once again made history by being the first Egyptian, Arab, and African to compete in a Licensing Series for Formula Drift USA.

 2017 witnessed the birth of Battle Of The Wheels; a motorsport championship designed by Rami Serry in partnership with renowned marketing company Kult Creative.
 The unique structure of the championship and the numerous motorsport disciplines within the competition, made it an enthralling experience for both the spectators and the competitors.
 The championship included Gymkhana, Drifting, and Speed Test.
 The Grand Finals took place at the Alamein International Airport in the North Coast, Egypt.